hamishgibbs/lit_review_graph/README.md

 [Semantic Scholar](https://www.semanticscholar.org/) is a great free resource for citation data but information for some papers (particularly older papers) may be missing or incomplete.

-## Contributions
+## Issues

 Contributions are welcome.

 If you encounter an error, please open an [issue](https://github.com/hamishgibbs/lit_review_graph/issues/new/choose) and if possible, include the DOIs used to seed your graph.
 This will make it easier to identify issues with data coming from Semantic Scholar.

+To debug the app, you can also inspect get_metadata.log for any papers that failed to download, or re-download papers by deleting `lit_review_graph_cache.sqlite`.